komyg/web-code-runner/README.md

 The backend is a Fastify server that exposes the following endpoints:

 - `GET /order/statistics`: Generate load balancer data for a fictional service.
-- `GET /service/:serviceId`: Returns the status of the service with the given `serviceId`.
+- `GET /service/:serviceId`: Returns the status of a service with the given `serviceId`.
-- `POST /service/:serviceId/start`: Starts the service with the given `serviceId`.
+- `POST /service/:serviceId/start`: Starts a service with the given `serviceId`.
-- `POST /service/:serviceId/stop`: Stops a given deployment for the service with the given `serviceId`.
+- `POST /service/:serviceId/stop`: Stops a deployment a the service with the given `serviceId`.
-- `PATCH /service/:serviceId`: Updates the number of replicas for the service with the given `serviceId`.
+- `PATCH /service/:serviceId`: Updates the number of replicas for a service with the given `serviceId`.

 ## Development